Lewis Ginter Botanical Garden: History

-Today

 A $41 million capital campaign completed in 2004 provided the garden's major facilities for horticulture, education and community events.
 Significant structures include The Robins Visitors Center (1999), Massey Greenhouses (1999), Education and Library Complex (2002), classical glass-domed Conservatory (2003), and Children's Garden (2005).

 Many educational signs throughout the gardens provide information to visitors.

 The addition of the Education and Library Complex in October 2002 greatly expanded educational offerings to new, diverse constituencies.
 A year-long series of educational programs in 2003 introduced the new complex and featured nationally prominent speakers.
 The series attracted almost 4,000 people from all areas of Richmond and most regions of Virginia, as well as other nearby states.
 The increased capacity and effectiveness of the educational facilities have generated a 61% increase in registration for the garden's regular adult education programs in the three years since the complex opened.

 Virginia Commonwealth University houses its herbarium at the botanical gardens.
 The Flora of Virginia project uses this herbarium in its preparation of a modern state Flora to be published by the University of Virginia Press.
 In an ongoing collaboration, Lewis Ginter Botanical Garden, Virginia Tech, and the Virginia Nurserymen and Landscape Association have joined forces in a Plant Introduction Program which selects, tests, propagates and distributes to growers and garden centers new or uncommon ornamental plant species which adapt well to Virginia growing conditions.

+The botanical garden opened a $31 million expansion project in May 2026, titled THRIVE: A Campaign for Communities.
+The project formally broke ground in April 2024.
+Union-eligible employees have not received any raises during this time.

+The workers of Lewis Ginter Botanical Garden unionized with the International Association of Machinists and Aerospace Workers in November 2024 to form LGBG Workers United.
+The union held a one-day strike in July 2026 over wage disputes.
+Musicians Jesse Welles and Graham Nash cancelled planned concerts at the garden in solidarity with the union.
+The union went on strike in September 2026 after a breakdown in contract negotiations.